 Much meranti has been imported into North America as Philippine mahogany plywood.
-At times, the low density of the species used in such plywood have given this name a low quality inference.
-However, luaun varies greatly in quality and appearance, so generalizations are not accurate.
+At times, the low density of the species used in such plywood have given this name a low-quality inference.
+However, lauan varies greatly in quality and appearance, so generalizations are not accurate.
 The key for purchasing plywood and lumber is to use proper specifications to assure that you will receive the desired quality.

 PROCESSING SUGGESTIONS AND CHARACTERISTICS

 As stated, the density varies both between and within the four groups.
 Light red meranti lumber would weigh about 2.0 pounds per board foot; dark red about 2.7 pounds per board foot.